Medically reviewed by Drugs.com. Last updated on Jul 23, 2021.

-Cyanocobalamin nasal spray is used for maintaining normal vitamin B12 blood levels in patients with pernicious anemia.
-This is used after patients have received initial therapy with vitamin B12 injection and do not have nervous system problems.
+Cyanocobalamin nasal spray is used to maintain normal vitamin B12 blood levels in patients with pernicious anemia who have achieved healthy vitamin B12 levels after receiving vitamin B12 shots and do not have nervous system problems.

 This medicine is available only with your doctor's prescription.